Tomandjob/FF-BLS/README.md

 BroadLearningSystem.py -the broad learning system
 FF-BLStrain.y -main script to extract the convolution feature, start training and testing
 Slidewindow-detect.py -Using sliding window and trained FF-BLS model to identify object
-FF-BLS model -trained models are saved here
+BLSmodel -trained models are saved here

 # How to run:
 python FF-BLStrain.py #Please modify the dataset load path and model storage path.